RoundingWellOS/marionette.toolkit/README.md

 ### Github Issues

-[Report issues](https://github.com/RoundingWellOS/marionette.toolkit/issues) with Marionette.Toolkit, [submit pull requests](https://github.com/RoundingWellOS/marionette.toolkit/pulls) to fix problems, or to create summarized and documented feature requests (preferably with pull requests that implement the feature).
+[Report issues](https://github.com/RoundingWellOS/marionette.toolkit/issues) with Marionette.Toolkit, and [submit pull requests](https://github.com/RoundingWellOS/marionette.toolkit/pulls) to fix problems or to create summarized and documented feature requests (preferably with the feature implemented in the pull request).

 ===